Guiding you to new places you'll love

-Fairly tech savvy and are familiar with visual displays and touch functions.
+Individuals that are tech savvy and are familiar with visual displays and touch functions.

 Everyone on our team created a user persona and developed three scenarios in which these users would come across while using Portr.

-Lucy is a masters student and lifestyle blogger in her mid 20’s.
-She wants to expand her knowledge of new places around the city and find the best places to hangout with her friends, as well as places to go in the future for content on her blog.
+Lucy is a master's student and lifestyle blogger in her mid 20’s.
+She wants to expand her knowledge of new places around the city and find the best places to hang out with her friends, as well as places to go in the future for content on her blog.

-Liam is a 24 year old creative professional who enjoys spending his free time with his friends and colleagues.
+Liam is a 24-year-old creative professional who enjoys spending his free time with his friends and colleagues.
 He uses Portr as a way to connect with friends and find new locations in the city.

 My group and I came up with a few rough iterations of the key features we wanted for Portr.
 From some of the rough sketches, we translated it onto the low-fidelity wireframes and constantly refined it.

 We used Quant-UX to test our prototype with three different participants.
 During our user testing sessions, we discovered a few flaws in the first version of our prototype.
-A major issue we came across was the lack space the map had after the user tapped on the location icon.
+A major issue we came across was the lack of space the map had after the user tapped on the location icon.
 Furthermore, there were no street names on the map, which confused the participants.
-The open and closed locations was also not clear enough for the participants to understand.
+The open and closed locations were also not clear enough for the participants to understand.
 Check out the full details of our findings here.